 What first got you interested in the field of national security?

 I have gravitated towards trying to understand how the world works, and how and why the chess pieces move for longer than I can remember.
-The intelligence and national security world is a natural fit for me to understand and influence that.
+The intelligence and national security policy world is a natural fit for me to understand and influence that.

 Do you have any specific areas of interest?

-I’m an intelligence analysis puritan, courtesy of my undergrad, and have spent a lot of time focused on violent extremism and physical security design.
+I have spent a lot of time focused on violent extremism and physical security design.
 However, I’d say I’m now as specialised, if not more, in cyber security and cyber intelligence.